MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsPhoneNumberAssignment.md

 The type of the phone number.

 ### OperatorId
-The id of the operator.
+The ID of the operator.

 ### PortInOrderStatus
 The status of any port in order covering the phone number.